MatteoPerona/usa-power-outage-predictions/README.md

 Before moving to the next section I'll add that I'm going with RandomForest again for this final model for the same reasons that made me choose it in the baseline model.

+**Todo**
+- [] TALK ABOUT THE DATA GENERATING PROCESS IN THIS LAST PART!

 ### Hyperparameter Tuning

 In this section, we'll iteratively find the best possible parameters for our random forest classifier.
 I'm tuning ```max_depth``` and ```n_estimators``` because they are the two most important paramenters to a random forest's functionality, and because tuning more parameters becomes extremely time heavy. ```max_depth``` governs the maximum height upto which the trees inside the forest can grow. ```n_estimators``` controls the number of trees inside the classifier.

-We do this using Sklearn's GridSearchCV which allows us to perform an exhaustive search for the best parameters by fitting all combinations of passed hyperparameters.
+We'll tune using Sklearn's GridSearchCV which allows us to perform an exhaustive search for the best parameters by fitting all combinations of passed hyperparameters.
 The code looks like this:

 ```py
 # Define Hyperparameters